How has the design of theatre buildings changed over time?

-Eventually a specific type of theatre building was developed to cater for this new form of entertainment, called a music hall.
+Eventually, a specific type of theatre building was developed to cater for this new form of entertainment, called a music hall.
 They had fewer tables in front of the stage, using the space for benched seating to accommodate more people.
-Hundreds were built in working class areas as money-making concerns.Image showing Wilton's Music Hall, London.
+Hundreds were built in working-class areas as money-making concerns.Etching of Wilton's Music Hall, London

 Often, older theatres were demolished and rebuilt to accommodate larger audiences.
 In the auditorium, rectangular galleries began to be replaced by horseshoe-shaped balconies that enveloped the stage and provided better viewing.